 LEGO City Undercover is a solid LEGO game that does something unique and different for a series that typically just uses existing franchises for stories.
 The world is a massive and open space of freedom for players to explore or spend hours doing side activities.
 The main story is lengthy by itself with many options to replay for collectibles which is an aspect these LEGO games are well known for.
 The comedy was great making fun of many, many things in this one and the lead characters were highly entertaining.
 I also didn't anticipate how wild the story would get and it had many fun surprises throughout the tale of this undercover cop.

-Review Done on LEGO City Undercover for Xbox One
+LEGO City Undercover Review on Xbox One

 Review Code Provided by LEX PR